unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 - Requires matching open/close quotes.

 ### Never Quote Patterns

+> [!IMPORTANT]
+> This option was rejected by the working group in the 2023-10-30 call.

 In this alternative, all non-code whitespace is significant.
 We have to use a slightly different syntax in the example, so that